LewisGaul/LewisGaul.github.io/cv.md

 - A levels: A* in Maths (only student sitting Maths A level at the time)
 - GCSEs: 7 A* grades including Mathematics and Triple Science, 4 A grades including Double English
 - Merit in Grade 6 Flute

+## Other Interests

+**Sports**
+I'm a big tennis fan, and enjoy playing racket sports, especially tennis squash and table tennis.
+I also enjoy long cycle rides with friends in the warmer periods of the year!

+**Spanish**
+I spent four and a half months in Spain between the end of my degree and starting working at Ensoft to improve my ability to communicate in Spanish.

+**WOMAD**
+I have been going to [WOMAD festival](https://womad.co.uk/) on and off since I was a toddler, in recent years doing bar work in exchange for a free weekend ticket.